AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

 An AEM instance contains basic forms capabilities.
 The conversion service requires full capabilities of AEM Forms.
 Download and install AEM Forms add-on package to avail all the capabilities of AEM Forms.
 The package is required to set up and run the conversion service.
 For detailed instructions, see [Install and configure data capture capabilities.](https://helpx.adobe.com/experience-manager/6-5/forms/using/installing-configuring-aem-forms-osgi.html)

 >[!NOTE]
-> If you are an existing user of Automated Forms Conversion service, install the latest service pack to continue using the service.
+> If you are an existing user of Automated Forms Conversion service, install the latest AEM Forms Add-on to continue using the service.
+The connector package is merged to the AEM Forms Add-on package.
+The additional connector package is not required, anymore.
 > Ensure that you perform the mandatory post-installation configurations after installing the add-on package.
 >